 Our Story

-Fishadelphia connects communities to create win-win solutions for everyone.
-Seafood harvesters need to sell their hard-earned catch, and city folks love seafood; we meet these needs by bringing fresh seafood directly from the NJ shore into culturally and economically diverse communities in Philadelphia, opening new markets for harvesters while increasing access to high quality food for families
+Fishadelphia connects communities to create solutions for everyone.
+Seafood harvesters need to sell their catch, and city folks love eating seafood; we meet these needs by bringing fresh seafood directly from the NJ shore into culturally and economically diverse communities in Philadelphia

 So what exactly do we DO?
 We offer a seafood subscription program (aka a community-supported fishery) in the Philadelphia region.
-We host community events, like our dock trips.
-We also run youth programming for high school students who support and learn about the business.
+We host community events.
+We also run youth programming for high school students who learn about business and seafood.

 Our Mission

-We bring fresh, local seafood to Philadelphia’s diverse communities.
+We bring fresh, local seafood to Philadelphia’s diverse communities, because everyone deserves nice things.

 Timeline